Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 So

-I mean, no, legit, it is.
-All right, it's a numbers game.
+no, legit, it is.
+All right.

+See something, say something.
 When I see someone's cute, I say it.
-I ask guys out all the time.

 Yeah, hold on.
 Okay, listen.